RoboCup-MSL/RefBox/tools/playback/README.md

 * populates a message to the AudienceClient,
 * sends the message to the AudienceClient

+Example:
+* in a terminal, start audienceClient, then press "connect" (keep default port 12345)
+* in another terminal, run:
+ playbackMatchlog.py logfile.zip

 ## JSON format MSL Logging
 ``` json
 {